-If you need to save the settings for the individual installation of an addon, you can use the OAuth server to identify the e-shop’s admins.
+If you need to authenticate Shoptet administrator users using Shoptet login credentials, for example to save the settings for the individual installation of your addon, you can use the OAuth server functionality.

 By using this user authentication mechanism, you will be sure that the user is the actual administrator of the e-shop and you do not need to address its access credentials and authorization to edit the settings of your addon.